Shared appreciation mortgage: Early dissension

 In October 1997 Harold Fisher and his wife borrowed £90,000 from Bank of Scotland under its Shared Appreciation Mortgage Scheme.
-By year three of the loan, Mr Fisher realised that the large increase in house prices meant that their debt to Bank of Scotland had increased by a much greater amount.
+By year three of the loan, Mr Fisher realised that the large increase in house prices meant that their debt to Bank of Scotland had increased by a much greater amount than he had expected.
 He wrote to the bank to express his fears but they said he had signed the contract.

 Mr Fisher then took his claim to the Financial Ombudsman Service, which ruled against him.
 They said that in shared appreciation mortgage disputes, they usually ruled in favour of the banks.

 Another couple who borrowed money from Bank of Scotland under its Shared Appreciation Mortgage Scheme, £72,000, were Geoffrey Cooke and his wife.
 Mr Cooke was planning to make an application to the High Court in September 2003 to have their mortgage contract dealt with under the Unfair Terms in Consumer Contracts Regulations 1994 (and amendments).
 He thought there was evidence that the entry and exit procedures from the loan breached statute law and European Union law.

 After The Times reported on Geoffrey Cooke's case in August 2003, they said they were inundated with letters, telephone calls and e-mails from readers who similarly ended up facing crippling debts.